Local Chef Supermarket

 This allows you to access both locally hosted Chef Cookbook packages and remote proxied Chef Cookbook repositories from a single URL defined for the virtual repository.

-To define a virtual Chef Cookbook repository, create a virtual repository, set the Package Type to be Chef, and select the underlying local and remote Chef repositories to include in the Basic settings tab.
+To define a virtual Chef Cookbook repository, create a Virtual Repositories, select Chef from the Select Package Type dialog, and select the underlying local and remote Chef repositories to include in the Basic settings tab.

 Using the Knife Command Line